phpbb/documentation/development/extensions/tutorial_modules.rst

 being called as arguments.

-In the code of the ``main`` method, we first set the name of the template file that is used to render the module, and the page title is assigned a language key.
+In the code of the ``main`` method, we first set the name of the `Module template`_ file that is used to render the module, and the page title is assigned a language key.

 .. _form key: